 3. Set values and live by them

-As an employer, it’s on you to provide a workplace culture that demonstrates you value diversity, equity, and inclusion.
+As an employer, it’s on you to provide a workplace culture that demonstrates value, diversity, equity, and inclusion.
 That means creating core values at the top and incorporating them into the fabric of your business.
 Diversity and inclusion should be reflected in your company brand, brand assets (website, social media), and all your recruiting materials.
 Remember, this is the face of your business, and what happens in recruiting should be a direct reflection of your workplace.

 4. Use gender-neutral language in job postings & content